therealplato/timez/README.md

 ### Usage:
 ```
+go get -u github.com/therealplato/timez
 timez <outputTZ...> <timestamp> <inputTZ>
 ```

-NB: If inputTZ is not provided, timez currently assumes local timezone is Pacific/Auckland
+If inputTZ is not provided, timez takes the first available of:
+- the contents of `~/.timezrc`
+- the output of `date +%z`
+- UTC

-### Done:
+### Details:
+`alias.go` contains a mapping from abbreviations I use to their authoritative zoneinfo string.
+Feel free to PR new entries to this list.

 ```
 # output current local and current UTC:
 timez